safwandotcom/QR-Code-Generation-safwandotcom/README.md

-# QR Code Generation safwandotcom
+# QR Code Generation by safwandotcom
  QR code generation using Python (with logo)